dibya77746/MY-internships-INTERNPE/README.md

 ---

 ### 🚗 2. **Car Price Prediction**
-💡 **Objective:** Estimate the price of used cars based on features like mileage, age, and brand
-🛠️ **Tools Used:** Scikit-learn, Pandas, Flask (for deployment)
+💡 **Objective:** Estimate the price of used cars based on features like mileage, age, and brand, fule etc 🛠️ **Tools Used:** Scikit-learn, Pandas, Flask (for deployment)
 ⚙️ **Execution:**
 - Data collection & cleaning